-There are many kinds of clinical nursing quantitative questions, classified based on prognosis, diagnosis, treatment, and causation.
+There are various kinds of clinical nursing quantitative questions, classified based on prognosis, diagnosis, treatment, and causation.

 Therapy – There are particular therapy questions that you must answer to get the desired results.
-It may involve a variety of therapy sessions, medications, dietary changes, surgical intervention, and more.
+It may involve a variety of therapy sessions, medications, dietary changes, surgical interventions, and more.

 Diagnosis – Determining the symptoms of a disease in a patient is critical.
 Such measurements are illuminating in nature, and they begin with particular issue inquiries.